- The claim for UC is made once the claimant has pressed the submit button - for couples it is when the last member of the couple does this.

 - Where someone has used the Government Gateway in the last 12 months to access their Personal Tax Accounts, including to check their tax credits, send a personal tax return, or check their state pension are now be able to use their existing Government Gateway account to confirm their identity, helping to speed up their UC claim.

-- Those who can't verify their ID via the online system will be contacted by the DWP, if this is necessary to complete their verification.
+- Those who can't verify their ID via the online system will be contacted by the DWP, who will try and verify their ID over the telephone.

 Claiming UC and verifying identity